sudo-VPX/Basics_Of_Website/SECURITY.md

 To Use Code You Have 2 Options

 - Free Licence As Investor
-- Free Licence As Any Human
+- Free Licence As Non Investor
 ---

 ## Free Licence Policy { Investor }